 There are two Side bets available in this game – Perfect Pairs and 21+3.

-Perfect Pairs helps you to win if your initial two-card hand consists of any pair (i.e. two Queens, two Aces, two threes etc).
+Perfect Pairs sees you win if your initial two-card hand consists of a pair.

-There are three types of pairs - each has a different payout:
+There are three different pairs that work for this bet, each one with a different payout:

 Perfect Pairs Payouts

 The 21+3 bet gives you a chance to win if your first two cards plus the dealer’s upcard comprise any of the following winning combinations:

 You can bet on another player's hand using the Bet Behind feature.

 This feature also allows you to share the profits of that player's hand.

 This bet can be placed in any activated Bet Behind spot at another player's seat, any time the betting is open.

 Each seat displays a nickname, indicating the player in charge of decision making for that hand.